Gertrude Stancil Pittman

 Fletcher suffered a cerebral hemorrhage on June 28, 1952.
 He made a partial recovery and Gertrude was optimistic he would continue to improve.
 Then on July 29, Fletcher had a second cerebral hemorrhage.
 He died on Aug.
 19, 1952.
 Grizzard Funeral Home, Kenly, NC, was in charge.
 Fletcher was buried on Aug.
 22 in Holly Springs Cemetery, Johnston County, NC.

 Gertrude became a widow at just forty-seven years old.
-She still had four children in school Harvey Alton.
-Anne, Mac and Jennifer.
-Gertrude's children learned early, that education was very important.
-They made their mama proud, by each one graduating from High School.
+She still had four children in school: Harvey Alton, Anne, Mac, and Jennifer.
+Gertrude's children learned early that education was very important.
+They made their mama proud by each one graduating from high school.

 Gertrude was entitled to part of her Ma's estate in Duplin County as was her brother Clyde.
 She was not informed about the settlement until long after the fact.
 Harvey and Clyde settled the estate.
-The most Gertrude received, as her share of the farm was $600.
-A seemingly tiny amount considering it’s value.
+The most Gertrude received as her share of the farm was $600.
+A seemingly tiny amount considering its value.
 Gertrude considered this water under the bridge and never spoke of it.

-Gertrude died March 23, 1987, in Johnston County.
+Gertrude died on March 23, 1987, in Johnston County, North Carolina.

 Renn Stancil Hinton